-All reports received by the APA Program are tracked by one designated APA team leader who also has the primary responsibility for many of the annual report reviews.
-Other annual report reviews are the primary responsibility of other APA team leaders.
+All reports received by the APA Program are assigned to a designated APA team leader.
 Whenever possible, annual report reviews are assigned to the team leader who negotiated the case, since that person will already be familiar with the relevant facts and terms of the agreement.
 Other team leaders and economists may assist the assigned team leader as well.
 Once received by the APA Program, the annual report is also sent to the field personnel with exam jurisdiction over the taxpayer.

 The statistics for the review of APA annual reports are reflected in Table 31 below.
-As of December 31, 2007, there were 222 pending annual reports.
-In 2007, 334 reports were closed.
+As of December 31, 2008, there were 305 pending annual reports.
+In 2008, 336 reports were closed.